Hogan's Run Vineyard

 Pinot noir clone Pommard

-Wines from this clone is known for having medium body and soft tannins with flavors such as earthiness, dried mushroom and cherry pie.
+Wines from this clone are known for having medium body and soft tannins with flavors such as earthiness, dried mushroom and cherry pie.

 Sustainably Farmed